bixb922/crank-organ/doc-hardware/README.md

 Make sure it is a N8R8 or N16R8 board.
 N8R8V (with a V in the designator) have less pins available.

+"No brand name" boards are of mixed quality, you can be very lucky and get a perfect one or have bad luck.
+For example, I have some no-name brand boards that have a unreliable WiFi, a problem I haven't seen with brand name boards.
+Here is a list of brands that I have seen recommended in the MicroPython forums, in no particular order:
+* Unexpected Maker
+* WeAct Studio
+* Lolin Wemos
+* M5Stack
+* Lilygo/TTGO
+* Seeed Studio
+* DFRobot
+* Sparkfun
+* AdaFruit
+* Olimex
+* Waveshare

+If you know another good quality brand, please post in the discussion forums to add that here.

 It's better to get a board where the schematic diagram is available online.
 This aids to solve some questions about the board, namely if a diode is necessary (see section on diodes below) or where the RGB LED (neopixel) is connected, if any.
-I

 Some ESP32-S3 have a AMS1117 or SGM2212 regulator to get the voltage at the 5V pin down to the necessary 3.3V.
 These regulators accept 12V as input and regulate that down to 3.3V, so no additional voltage regulator would be needed.
 See the data sheet or ask the vendor to verify if the ESP32-S3 allows to be connected to 12V, in that case the 12V to 5V regulator might not be necessary.